magjoker/DISCOVERY/README.md

 The real repo name should be "J-Aragon-Developer-Portfolio"

-I created this applcation so that I can showcase my best web projects.
+I created this application so that I can showcase my best web projects.